Agenda

 Living Healthier Through Recreation – A Community Perspective

-This session will explore the potential to engage and empower our communities in enhancing the well-being of individuals and communities through recreation.
+Good health and wellbeing starts with recreational living.
+This session will explore the many aspects of recreation and the potential to engage and empower our communities in enhancing the wellbeing of individuals and communities through recreation.
 The focus will be on identifying the role of recreation within your municipality and the opportunities to motivate and support your residents to participate in recreational pursuits to enhance their quality of life.
 Join us for an engaging, informative and inspiring exploration of the power of recreation.

 11:35 a.m. to 12:30 p.m.